astropy/astropy/docs/convolution/index.rst

 * Proper treatment of NaN values (ignoring them during convolution and replacing NaN pixels with interpolated values)

-* A single function for 1D, 2D, and 3D convolution

-* Improved options for the treatment of edges

 * Both direct and Fast Fourier Transform (FFT) versions

 * Built-in kernels that are commonly used in Astronomy

-The following thumbnails show the difference between ``scipy`` and ``astropy`` convolve functions on an astronomical image that contains NaN values. ``scipy``'s function essentially returns NaN for all pixels that are within a kernel of any NaN value, which is often not the desired result.
+The following thumbnails show the difference between SciPy and Astropy's convolve functions on an astronomical image that contains NaN values.
+Scipy's function returns NaN for all pixels that are within a kernel-sized region of any NaN value, which is often not the desired result.

 .. plot::
    :context: reset